Our Approach: Hand-held iOvera AND Epimed PainBlockerTM

 What conditions can be treated with nerve cryotherapy?

 The most common use for this therapy is to treat the nerves around the knee.
 This can be done for arthritis and for improved pain control around the time of surgery.
 Other uses include treatment of rib pain, lateral thigh pain, hip joint pain.
 Dr. Fisk has performed cryoablation for years and has developed a methodology for doing this procedure both safely and effectively.
 He has also developed methods for minimizing pain during the procedure by partially numbing the treated nerve and/or providing light sedation during the procedure.

 iovera – Freeze Away Knee Pain

 Dr. Zachary Fisk performs a type of cryotherapy called iovera, which is known to be an effective management for knee pain.
 This treatment is no more painful than numbing of the skin for an IV or a TB test.
 Beyond pain management before a knee surgery, the benefits extend to helping Bellevue patients recover more quickly after the surgery is complete.

 Who is a good candidate for iovera cold therapy for knee pain?

 Cold therapy can provide months of knee pain relief.
-Patients can find out if they are a good candidate by visiting Dr. Fisk for a one-on-one assessment.
-For those who may not qualify for cryotherapy, other treatment options will be recommended during the consultation.
+Patients can find out if they are a good candidate by visiting Dr. Fisk for consultation.
+For those who may not qualify for cryotherapy, other treatment options will be recommended.

-iovera works by using the body’s natural response to cold to block targeted nerves from sending pain signals.
-It does this by forming a cold zone directly under the skin that is cold enough to stop the nerve from signaling without damaging the surrounding tissue.
+This procedure works by using the body’s natural response to cold to block targeted nerves from sending pain signals.
+It does this by forming a cold zone directly adjacent to the nerve that is cold enough to stop the nerve from signaling without damaging the surrounding tissue.

 Book a Consultation for Nerve Cryotherapy